Skip to main content

 hadoop fs -put

-• Set oozie.wf.application.path
+• Configure oozie.wf.application.path

 4. Run the Oozie job.

-Run oozie job
+Run Oozie job

-- oozie job -run -config wf.properties
+oozie job -run -config wf.properties

-5. Check the results.
+5. Check the result.

-- oozie job -info [workflow id]
+oozie job -info [workflow id]

 Hive job example